 - What are the admission criteria for the RN to BSN program?

-- Is admission to this program competitive, the way that it is for the Pre-Licensure BSN Options?
+- Is admission to this program competitive like it is for the Pre-Licensure BSN options?

-- Will the grades that I earned in my associates or diploma nursing courses count into my GPA, when considering me for admission?
+- Will the grades that I earned in my associate or diploma nursing courses count into my GPA when considering me for admission?

 - What are the general education requirements for the RN to BSN program?
 Do I have to complete all of these courses before I can enroll in the program?